 Sh00t is a Testing Environment for Manual Security Testers.
 It acts as a task manager to let testers focus on performing security testing.
 The biggest advantage is, it helps to create bug reports with customizable bug templates.
 Its one of the feature is to work as a Dynamic Task Manager to replace simple editors or task management tools that are NOT meant for Security.
 It has automated, customizable Security test-cases

 GitLab CI (Continuous Integration) service is to build and test the software whenever developer pushes code to repository.
 GitLab CD (Continuous Deployment / Delivery) is a software service that makes the changes of code in the staging / production which results in every day deployment of staging and production.
-We are going to achieve following tasks using GitLab’s CI / CD 1.
-Once the code is pushed into repository, make
+We are going to achieve following tasks using GitLab’s CI/CD 1.
+Once the code is pushed into repository, make the runner

 The digital world is changing as we speak.
 In such reality, it is definitely hard to adapt to trends.
 However, that is exactly what the big names in the industry are doing.
 Major apps like Facebook, Instagram, Netflix and others are constantly improving their experience and adapting to new frameworks and trends.
 As of recently, there is a big word of mouth going around ReactJS and its impressive features.
 In